seddonym/seddonym.github.io/_posts/2019-04-06-why-dependency-inversion.md

 ---
 layout: post
 title: Python and Dependency Inversion
-description: "Dependency Inversion is a powerful programming technique.
+description: "Dependency inversion is a powerful programming technique.
 Find out what it is, and when you should apply it in your Python projects."
 image: upside-down.jpg
 featured: true
 weight: 5
 tags: [python, architecture, factoring]
 ---

-Most programmers recognise the value of an organised structure in all but the smallest of software projects.
+Most programmers recognise the value of organised structure in all but the smallest of software projects.
 In Python, we can easily split code across modules and organise these modules into nested subpackages.
 It's a simple, powerful way of structuring source code.